webfluxofficial/Movie-website-/README.md

 ## 🔎 What this repository covers
 This repository and the video walk you through (educational / legal use only):

+- How to setup movies downloading and sharing website.
 - How a media-serving website is structured (front-end, back-end, storage).
 - Hosting and domain basics — how to point a domain and set up hosting.
 - Database setup and basic configuration.